cdevents/spec/README.md

 communicate in a interoperable way.

-We extend other efforts such as CloudEvents by introducing purpose and semantics meaning of an event.
+We extend other efforts such as CloudEvents by introducing purpose and semantics to the event.

 We thus build on top of the work from other players as the following stack pictures exemplifies.

 ![stack](./images/stack.png)

-By providing a interoperable way of tool to communicate we also provide means to give an overview picture increasing observability, but also provides measuring points for metrics.
+By providing an interoperable way of tools to communicate we also provide means to give an overview picture increasing observability, but also to give measuring points for metrics.

-#### How does it enable tools to communicate in a interoperable way?
+#### How does it enable tools to communicate in an interoperable way?

 By creating a language, we define how tools and services communicate with each other about occurrences in a CI/CD system.
 As this language does not tie to a specific tool it serves a neutral ground for communication.

-Using this language we defining a set of events that has purpose and semantic meaning.
-With this tools know what events to send and receivers know how to interpret the information received.
+Using this language we define a set of events with purpose and semantic meaning.
+With such a well-defined language, tools know what events to send, and receivers know how to interpret the information received.
 This enables tools to have a common understanding of the information sent in the events.